Eucherius (son of Stilicho): Early life and family

 Eucherius was born in c.
 388 in Rome to Stilicho, the magister militum (master of soldiers) of the Western Roman Empire, and Serena, a Roman noblewoman who was the niece of Eastern Roman Emperor Theodosius I. That Eucherius was born in Rome is known from Claudian's De Consulatu Stilichonis III.177, where he described Rome as being the place where Eucherius "first beheld the light".
 Eucherius was named after the uncle of Theodosius I, Flavius Eucherius.
-Eucherius was the only son of Stilicho and Serana, but he had two sisters, Maria and Thermantia, both of whom married Emperor Honorius, from February 398–407/408 and 408–August 408, respectively.
+Eucherius was the only son of Stilicho and Serena, but he had two sisters, Maria and Thermantia, both of whom married Emperor Honorius, from February 398–407/408 and 408–August 408, respectively.

 The exact birth date of Eucherius is unknown, however, he must have been born sometime before 405, as he was shown as a child in a consular diptych of Stilicho, although whether the diptych was for Stilicho's consulship in 400 or 405 is unknown.
 The poet Claudian describes Eucherius as being in his early manhood in De Consulatu Stilichonis I.123, which was written in 404.
 The passage describes Eucherius riding on horseback and hunting purple stags, which the historian Clare Coombe suggests is a reference to the rumors that Stilicho plotted to have Eucherius become emperor.
 From this, the historian J. B. Bury suggested that Eucherius was born c.
 388; he must have been born before 389, as he is described as a baby at this time in a narrative of Theodosius' visit to Rome.

 Stilicho served as a general for Eastern Emperor Theodosius and proved himself capable at the Battle of the Frigidus in 394, where Theodosius defeated Eugenius and gained control of both the Eastern Roman Empire and the Western Roman Empire, becoming the last emperor to control both.
 When Theodosius died in 395 he granted the Eastern Empire to his son Arcadius, and the Western Empire to his son Honorius, and appointed Stilicho the guardian of Honorius.
 Claudian stated in De Consulatu Stilichonis II.352‑361, and hints again in Consulatu Honorii Augusti 1.552‑554, that Stilicho intended to have Eucherius marry Galla Placidia, the half-sister of Honorius.